MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/byok-pricing-and-restrictions.md

 > [!NOTE]
-> For more information about RMS for individuals, see [RMS for Individuals and Azure Rights Management](rms-for-individuals-and-azure-rights-management.md).
+> For more information about RMS for individuals, see [RMS for individuals and Azure Rights Management](../understand-explore/rms-for-individuals-and-azure-rights-management.md).

 ![](../media/RMS_BYOK_noExchange.png)